jiblime/clear-ck-gentoo-sources/README.md

 	echo mv -iv /tmp/.config /usr/src/linux ;
 fi

 # You'll still need to update the config. `make oldconfig` works.
-Run `make help` to view more options.
+Run `make help` to view more options and 'make listnewconfig' to view the new configurations.

 make oldconfig